metova/MetovaBase/README.md

 ## BaseViewControllerConvenience

 `BaseViewControllerConvenience` provides a convenience method to dismiss the keyboard.
 It assumes the first responder is a descendant of your view controller's view.
-Since it is an extension of `BaseViewController` you can call the method anywhere in your `BaseViewController` subclass like so:
+Since it is an extension of `BaseViewController`, you can call the method anywhere in your `BaseViewController` subclass like so:

 ```swift
 dismissKeyboard()